BioplatformsAustralia/ckanext-bulk/README.md

   - a UNIX shell script which downloads those resources with `curl`, then confirms the checksums match
   - CSV files detailing all metadata for each package (one CSV per dataset schema)
   - CSV files detailing all metadata for each resource (one CSV per resource schema)
+  - a metadata file containing information about the original query and quantity of results

 Snippets are provided for the organization and package search CKAN views.